selfdual-brain/phouka/readme.md

 Feel free to adjust parameters in the Demo1 yourself.
 You can also use `ReferenceExpConfig` class, which contains a handful of ready-to-use blockchain configurations.

+**Remarks**

-Caution 1: `Demo1` instructs the engine to use a different random seed on ever run, so each time you start a simulation, you will see a different outcome.
+1. `Demo1` instructs the engine to use a different random seed on ever run, so each time you start a simulation, you will see a different outcome.
 If needed, you can fix the seed in the `ExperimentConfig.randomSeed` parameter.
 It is possible to re-run the exact same simulation by providing the random seed.
 This is why the random seed is printed on System.out at the beginning of the simulation.
 In case of bug reports, the experiment configuration and the seed are needed to replicate the problem.

-Caution 2: The simulator will push your CPU to the limits.
+2. The simulator will push your CPU to the limits.
 Always ensure your computer has optimal cooling conditions before running the simulator, as it may easily overheat your computer.

-Caution 3: The currently available GUI is just a teaser.
+3. The currently available GUI is just a teaser.
 Do not consider it as an approximation of final user interface.

+4. On the latency chart, the red curve is surrounded with mysterious blue ribbon.
+The red curve represents the average value, while the blue ribbon represents standard deviation.

 ## Explanation of the "Phouka" name.